In-game purchases

 Activating the purchase process

 The method opens a frame with a payment gateway.
-Returns Promise<Purchase>.

-Purchase: Object, includes purchase details.
+Purchase: object — includes purchase details.
 It contains the following properties:

-• productID: String, the product ID.
+• productID: string — product ID.

-• purchaseToken: String, a token for consuming the purchase.
+• purchaseToken: string — a token for consuming the purchase.

-• developerPayload: String, additional purchase data.
+• developerPayload: string — additional purchase data.

 After the player successfully makes a purchase, Promise switches to the "resolved" state.
 If the player didn't make a purchase and closed the window, the Promise state becomes "rejected".